nataliagarciasanchez/MultipleSclerosisClient/README.md

-# Documentation for the proyect
+# Documentation for the Project

 This repository contains the documentation for using the system.